faster24/Trex/README.md

 # Trex
-Trex is created for eductaional purpose of how react works in behind the sense.
+Trex is created for the educational purpose of explaining how React works behind the scenes.

+# Features

+- Concurrent Modes
+- Fibers
+- Reconciliation
+- Funtional Components
+- useState Hook

 # Installation
 ``npm install && npm start``